MatmaRex/patchdemo/README.md

 ---

-With **Patch demo**, you too can spin up a MediaWiki instance running a particular patch from Wikimedia Gerrit.
-(To my knowledge, the idea was first described in [T76245](https://phabricator.wikimedia.org/T76245).)
+With **Patch demo** you can quickly spin up a MediaWiki instance running a particular patch from Wikimedia Gerrit.
+(An idea was first described in [T76245](https://phabricator.wikimedia.org/T76245).)

 This project is not secure.
 You should only install it in disposable virtual machines, and maybe have some monitoring in place in case someone starts mining bitcoin on them.

-While I've made token effort to avoid remote code execution vulnerabilities, the whole point of the project is to allow your users to execute arbitrary code on the demo wikis, and the wikis are not isolated.
+While a token effort has been made to avoid remote code execution vulnerabilities, the whole point of the project is to allow your users to execute arbitrary code on the demo wikis, and the wikis are not isolated.

 Features
 ----